burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - And many more I did not encounter during my time play testing

 Although saves do work correctly
-> [!NOTE]
-> You should immediately toggle ```Borderless```, then toggle ```Fullscreen``` while in-game, as it resolves the Game Frame issue, and it improves performace on extremely low-powered hardware such as school chromebooks (for some reason)
-- Also, the game lags alot when spawning particle effects and/or when blocks change (Walkable Cheese blocks) / are destroyed on low-end hardware

 ## Downloads